When you’re a solo traveler, you have to get used to doing things on your own. Solo dining is one of them.

 4. Get some writing done

 Whether it be poetry scribbled in a notebook or blogging on your laptop, you can get a lot of work done during a meal alone.
-You’ll also find that being alone in public with your notebook or laptop can really get you focused in a way the hostel couch cannot.
+You’ll also find that being alone in public with your notebook or laptop can really get you focused and immersed in your travels in a way the hostel couch cannot.

 Grab your journal, settle in, and enjoy having some quiet time to get your thoughts on paper.